Calloom321/Calloom321.github.io/README.md

 ### What is an IDE?

 An IDE is a tool used to write programs.
-An IDE takes common development tools and compiles them into one, easy to use graphical user interface
+An IDE takes common development tools and compiles them into one, easy to use graphical user interface.

-### So far, what was the hardest moment of this course for you?

 ### What is OOP?

-Object Orientated Programming (OOP) is a programming method that uses the concept of clases and objects.
+Object Orientated Programming (OOP) is a programming method that uses the concept of classes and objects.
 OOP is used to simplify re-usable pieces of code and create blueprints for the creation of individual instances of objects.

 ### Are you using the canvas content?
 Do you find it helpful or tedious?